 CLAW stands for Citizens for Los Angeles Wildlife.
-CLAW is a public benefit non-profit 501(c)(3) tax-exempt organization made up of citizens working for the original native Angelinos - LA wildlife.
+CLAW is a public benefit non-profit 501(c)(3) tax-exempt organization made up of citizens working for the original native Angelinos: our wildlife.
 CLAW advocates for all wildlife and works to protect wildlife habitats in Los Angeles, California and beyond.

 Board of Directors

 Tony Tucci, Chair

 CLAW's founding co-director Tony Tucci is passionate about land use issues and maintaining open spaces throughout the Santa Monica Mountains.
 He is a native Angelino who became an accidental activist when he experienced an egregious development and loss of nearly an acre of pristine forest in his backyard.
 You can find some details of that experience in a City Watch article HERE.

 With more than 10 years behind him advocating for wildlife, public open space and many other neighborhood isssues, he is past vice-president of the Laurel Canyon Association, a past delegate to the Hillside Federation and a board member of the Bel Air Beverly Crest Neighborhood Council.